BlagojeBlagojevic/NEAT/EXAMPLES/MNIST/README.md

-It has 100% accuracy on training data and 63% on validation
+It has 90% accuracy on training data and 63% on validation (mnist.bin)